sablier-labs/docs/docs/concepts/06-glossary.md

 ## Periphery

-External smart contracts that are useful, but not required for Sablier to exist.
+Sablier contracts that are useful, but not required for Sablier to exist.
 New periphery contracts can always be deployed without migrating streams.

 ## Renounce